17 Top-Rated National and State Parks in Utah

 The lookout at Dead Horse Point State Park is about a 45-minute drive from Moab.

-Camping: The park has one place for camping, the Kayenta campground.
+Camping: The park has two campgrounds, the first is the Kayenta Campground.
 It has just over 20 sites and can accommodate RVs and tents.
+The second campground is the Wingate Campground home to 32 sites that accommodate RV's and tents (11 are tent only).
+Yurts are also available at both campgrounds.
 Make a reservation in advance if you want to camp here.

 Capitol Reef National Park